Brian Anderson Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- Bibee makes the start for the Guardians, his 11th of the season.
-He is 3-2 with a 4.05 ERA and 51 strikeouts in 53 1/3 innings pitched.
+- Civale makes the start for the Guardians, his seventh of the season.
+He is 2-2 with a 2.67 ERA and 28 strikeouts in 33 2/3 innings pitched.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he threw five innings, allowing three earned runs while giving up seven hits.
+- In his last appearance on Tuesday, the righty tossed 6 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering five hits.

-- In 10 games this season, the 24-year-old has a 4.05 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.
+- The 28-year-old has an ERA of 2.67, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.